 - This standard is used as the content focus for Type II and III items only. - Items will allow students to represent their solution with or without equations with a letter for the unknown quantity depending on the reasoning or modeling evidence statement of the item. - Items include two out of the four operations and any of the problem situation types with unknowns in various positions.
-Refer to the Multiplication and Division Situations table, found on pages 35-36 of this document. - The letters used to represent the unknown quantity should be a lowercase letter and in italics. - 3.0A.D.9 Identify arithmetic patterns (including patterns in the addition table) and explain them using properties of operations.
+Refer to the Multiplication and Division Situations table, found in the back of this document. - 3.OA.D.9 Identify arithmetic patterns (including patterns in the addition table) and explain them using properties of operations.
 For example, observe that 4 times a number is always even, and explain why 4 times a number can be decomposed into two equal addends.